2021 PGA Championship field: Players, rankings

 The tournament is back in May after being last played in May in 2019, when Brooks Koepka won.

-We do not have Monday qualifiers for this event, but a spot is held open for winners of this week's AT&T Byron Nelson on the PGA Tour.
+We do not have Monday qualifiers for this event, but a spot is held open for winner of this week's AT&T Byron Nelson on the PGA Tour, who turned out to be Kyoung-hoon Lee, who wasn't already qualified.

 The field will be playing for a $11 million purse, with 49 of the top 50 in the Official World Golf Ranking among the top contenders.
 Matthew Wolff is the only top-50 player not competing.